Skip to content

 Instances in the hibernation process

-If the instance appears to be stuck in the stopping state during hibernation, then you can force stop the instance.
-For instructions on force stopping, see the following section Force stop the instance.
+If the instance is stuck in the stopping state during hibernation, then you can force stop the instance.
+For instructions on how to force stop the instance, see the Force stop the instance section of this article.

 Force stop the instance

-If your instance becomes stuck in the stopping state, then you can force stop the instance:
+If your instance is stuck in the stopping state, then you can force stop the instance.

 Use the Amazon EC2 console